 • 2.70% house edge on all other bets

-French roulette can be played in three different versions.
+You can play French Roulette in three different versions.

 Why play Live, not RNG French roulette?

-Put simply, if you’re not playing live dealer roulette then you’re not playing the best possible version of roulette available to you.
+Put simply, if you’re not playing live dealer roulette, you’re not playing the best possible version of roulette.

 RNG roulette generates numbers randomly, so you’re placing bets on the outcomes of a computer program.